-A code component library.
-DSM currently supports live components implemented in React, Vue, and Angular.
+- A code component library.
+DSM currently supports live components implemented in React, Vue, Angular, and HTML.
 Soon support will be added for even more popular frameworks.
 Need help thinking through your design system implementation?
 Check out our expert advice page.

-Adding live components to DSM consists of 4 steps:
+Adding live components via the CLI-based DSM Storybook integration consists of 4 steps:

-Configuring the Storybook DSM integration (a one-time setup)
+- Configuring the CLI-based integration (a one-time setup)